kuzudb/kuzu-blog/src/content/post/2024-12-24-llms-in-each-stage-of-a-graph-rag-chatbot.md

 `(:Speaker)-[:GIVES_TALK]->(:Talk)` is an intuitive way to express that a speaker gives a talk, both for humans and for LLMs that write Cypher.

-The graph that's persisted in Kùzu can be visualized in [Kùzu Explorer](https://docs.kuzudb.com/visualization/).
+The graph that's persisted in Kuzu can be visualized in [Kuzu Explorer](https://docs.kuzudb.com/visualization/).
 In the figure below, the large green nodes represent each talk's `Category` ("Graph AI", "Semantic Technology", etc.), and the smaller blue nodes are the `Speaker` nodes, which are connected to the red `Talk` nodes.
 The purple nodes represent the `Event` that a talk belongs to.
 For this